Hendrix-CS/csci150/projects/final.md

 ------------

 Everyone will present their projects on {{page.finaldue}}.
-Your presentation, using PowerPoint, Prezi, a chalkboard, or some other appropriate presentation medium, will be **at most 6 minutes long**.
+Your presentation, using PowerPoint, Google Slides, Prezi, or some other appropriate presentation medium, will be **at most 6 minutes long**.
 (We are serious about this; presentations that are too long will lose points and/or be rudely cut off.
 Practice beforehand to make sure you have a good sense for how much time you have.
 Six minutes is not very long at all.)
-The presentations will take place virtually via Microsoft Teams.

-Your presentation should include **three slides** and a **quick demo of your project**.
-The three slides should answer three questions, one per
+Your presentation should include **four slides** and a **quick demo of your project**.
+The slides should answer the following questions, one per
 slide:
+-   What is the name of your project, and who worked on it? (title slide)
 -   What is the overall idea of your project?
 -   What is interesting/unique about your project?
 -   What was one of the biggest challenges you faced and how did you